-The total number of employees of the Group in the operating places covered by this report was 1588, of which Hong Kong employees worked for Hong Kong office and restaurant operations and Shenzhen employees worked for electronics manufacturing business.
-All employees were full-time employees, except for part-time workers who were temporarily employed in the Shenzhen factory during the Reporting Period9.
+The total number of employees of the Group in the operating places covered by this Report was 1346, of which Hong Kong employees worked for Hong Kong office and catering operations and Shenzhen employees worked for electronics manufacturing business.
+All employees across our business operations were full-time employees.
+The following diagram illustrates the distribution of employees of the Group by gender, age, and position level: